-- There is no risk of yellow fever in New Caledonia, however, there is a certificate requirement. - Under International Health Regulations, a yellow fever vaccination certificate is required from travellers over 1 year of age arriving from countries with risk of yellow fever transmission and from travellers having transited for more than 12 hours through an airport of a country with risk of yellow fever transmission. - Note.
-In the event of an epidemic threat to the territory, a specific vaccination certificate may be required. - According to World Health Organization (WHO), from 11 July 2016 (for all countries), the yellow fever certificate will be valid for the duration of the life of the person vaccinated.
-As a consequence, a valid certificate, presented by arriving travellers, cannot be rejected on the grounds that more than ten years have passed since the date vaccination became effective as stated on the certificate; and that boosters or revaccination cannot be required. - · View the WHO list of countries with risk of yellow fever transmission.
+- Niue only: There is no risk of yellow fever in Niue, however, there is a certificate requirement: - Under International Health Regulations, a yellow fever vaccination certificate is required from travellers over 9 months of age arriving in Niue from countries with risk of yellow fever transmission. - According to World Health Organization (WHO), from 11 July 2016 (for all countries), the yellow fever certificate will be valid for the duration of the life of the person vaccinated.
+As a consequence, a valid certificate, presented by arriving travellers, cannot be rejected on the grounds that more than ten years have passed since the date vaccination became effective as stated on the certificate; and that boosters or revaccination cannot be required. - View the WHO list of countries with risk of yellow fever transmission. - Cook islands and Tokelau: There are no yellow fever certificate requirements under International Health Regulations for these islands.